Lord Howe Island is considered to be an outstanding example of an island ecosystem developed from submarine volcanic activity.

 Another unique factor of the Island is its current 400-tourist bed limit.
 This limit ensures an uncrowded and relaxing atmosphere and less pressure and impact on the island’s landscape.
 The recently adopted Regional Environmental Plan for the Island has in consultation with the local community established a housing limit of a maximum of 25 new houses over the next 25 years.

-Lord Howe Island is an iconic World Heritage destination, come and visit soon.
+Lord Howe Island is an iconic World Heritage destination.

 Author: Terry Wilson